massenz/go-statemachine/README.md

 If you want to connect it to an actual AWS account, configure your AWS credentials appropriately, and use `AWS_PROFILE` if not using the `default` account:

-`AWS_PROFILE=my-profile AWS_REGION=us-west-2 build/bin/sm-server -debug -events events`
+`AWS_PROFILE=my-profile AWS_REGION=us-west-2 build/bin/fsm-server -debug -events events`

 will try and connect to an SQS queue named `events` in the `us-west-2` region.

-For an example of how to send events either to an SQS queue or via a gRPC call, see example clients in the [`clients`](clients) folder.
+For an example of how to send events either to an SQS queue or via a gRPC call, see example clients in the [`clients`](client) folder.

 Logs are sent to `stdout` by default, but this can be changed using the [`slf4go`](https://github.com/massenz/slf4go) configuration methods.